 Or you can simply go to the “Personal Settings” or “Responsible Gambling” section and choose to activate the “Self-Exclusion” option.
 You can choose to be excluded from the site for anything from 6 months to five years, or even permanently.

 Self-exclusion from all gambling sites

 GAMSTOP (www.gamstop.co.uk) is a multi-operator self-exclusion scheme available to players in the UK and Northern Ireland.
 It does not cover all online gambling sites, but their coverage is quite extensive and with more and more online casinos becoming part of GAMSTOP, it won’t be long before this becomes a national online self-exclusion scheme.

-But until this is a reality, you still need to self-exclude individually from the online casinos or gambling sites that you frequent, and which are not part of GAMSTOP.
+But until this is a reality, you still need to self-exclude individually from the online casinos or gambling sites which are not part of GAMSTOP and also non Gamstop bookmakers.
+To exclude from these, use our list of non Gamstop gambling sites and do it manually.
 Check the casino’s homepage to see if they are a member of GAMSTOP.